-Any or all the following items as appropriate, for performance of the required services:
+The DEPARTMENT will furnish any or all of the following items as appropriate, for performance of the required services:

-- All previously completed field surveys as required. - All available subsoil data and tests for roadway and structure foundations. - All available roadway plans, bridge plans, right-of-way maps, studies and other available information pertinent to the project. - All available traffic information. - Right-of-way maps and legal descriptions that are not part of the CONSULTANT's work effort, when required. - Utility and railroad contacts and agreements. - Numbered standard survey books for survey data when survey services are required. - Pavement Design where necessary. - Coordination and processing of all permit applications.
+- 1. All previously completed field surveys as required. - 2.
+All available subsoil data and tests for roadway and structure foundations. - 3.
+All available roadway plans, bridge plans, right-of-way maps, studies, and other available information pertinent to the project. - 4.
+All available traffic information. - 5.
+Right-of-way maps and legal descriptions that are not part of the CONSULTANT's work effort, when required. - 6.
+Utility and railroad contacts and agreements. - 7.
+Numbered standard survey books for survey data when survey services are required. - 8.
+Pavement Design where necessary. - 9.
+Coordination and processing of all permit applications.